Do you want to buy land in Nigeria? Do you want to invest in landed property (real estate)? If yes then this article is for you.

 6. Accessibility of the land (Proximity to Roads)

-Good road network will guarantee easy access to the location of the land you intend to buy.
-It is necessary to consider how you can access your land from major road before buying it.
+A good road network will guarantee easy access to the location of the land you intend to buy.
+It is necessary to consider how you can access your land from major roads before buying it.